SharePoint/sp-dev-training-spfx-getting-started/Demos/02-setup-env/README.md

     ![Screenshot of the Previous Releases page](../../Images/ex02-installnode-03.png)

 1. Select the appropriate installer or binary for the platorm you are using.
-The installers and binaries for Windows and macOS are located near the bottom of the page.

     ![Screenshot of the Node.js 8.x page](../../Images/ex02-installnode-04.png)